okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview/index.md

 - **Self service:** Let end users, especially customers, self-administer their accounts.
 For example, ensure that a user can control account creation, password reset, and originating access requests.
 This can improve customer satisfaction and reduce your admin workload.

 - **Social auth (social authentication):** Let users sign in with their social media credentials.
-For example, let a user sign in using their Facebook or LinkedIn IDs instead of credentials for your IAM solution.
+For example, let a user sign in using their Facebook or LinkedIn IDs instead of credentials.
 This can enhance customer satisfaction, provide reliable user data, and reduce admin workload.

 <!--Social authentication is a special case of external IdP authentication.-->